nextflow-io/nextflow/docs/cli.rst

 **Description**

-Clone a project into a folder
+Clone a remote project into a folder.

 **Usage**